JustinLove/hodgepodge/README.md

 Narrow (five column) build tabs will be expanded as required.

 You should **not** shadow build.js, but you must still shadow `unit_list.json`.

+## Legacy `icon_atlas` Methods

+These methods formally performed icon limit management.
+They are now stub implementations, documented here since some mods were calling them directly and they must be considered part of the public interface.

+- model.requestIcons
+  - model.requestIcons(['one', 'two', {three: ['fallbackthree']}])
+  - model.requestIcons({one: ['fallbackone'], two: ['fallbacktwo']})
+- model.releaseIcons(['one', 'two', 'three']) // now a no-op stub